APPetite: Using Dining Cashback Rewards with Ease

 ———————————————————————————————————————————

 Working with ambiguous problems.
-As our group’s prompt was broad, we had the freedom to be creative with our solution.
-This was also a benefit and a potential pitfall, as a solution that is too creative could be at risk of being impractical.
-Through this project, we learned to prioritize important insights from irrelevant ones, determining which problems are important and which ones are insignificant to tackle within nine weeks.
+As my group’s prompt was broad, we had the freedom to be creative with our solution.
+I learned to prioritize important insights from irrelevant ones, determining which problems are important and which ones are insignificant to tackle within nine weeks.

 Embrace the joy of the process.
-While I’ve learned about the design process as a linear series, the progression of our project was far from linear.
 After all, having fun with this design process was how my group and I were able to discover insights that wouldn’t have been uncovered if we were more rigid in our approach.
 For instance, the idea of automating adding rewards into APPetite came much later, while we were building our hi-fi prototypes.
-Additionally, as tempting as it was to hash out every interview at once and leave it behind, I found myself interviewing users even while we were iterating our prototypes.
-Working on this project was a sobering reminder to be serious about my work without taking myself too seriously.